Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 dementia older adult

-Of the 1.7 million people (21-60 years) studied, 3.8% had a mental health condition, while 2% had a dementia diagnosis.
+Out of 1.7 million people (21-60 years) studied, 3.8% had a mental health condition, while 2% had a dementia diagnosis.
 Over 6% of the people with mental health problems developed dementia during the study.
 Among those without a mental health problem, only 1.8 developed dementia.
+This clearly shows that people with a mental illness are more likely to be diagnosed with dementia.

 The research was published in Jama Psychiatry.

-According to the study's lead author Dr. Leah Richmond-Rakerd, the relationship could be because these mental health conditions share the same risk factors.
+According to the study's lead author Dr. Leah Richmond-Rakerd, the relationship between dementia and mental health problems could be because both conditions share the same risk factors.
 So, when one condition is present, the other is also likely to occur.

 It could also be a brain vulnerability that manifests as mental health problems in early adulthood and later shows up as dementia.

-Another possible explanation could be that mental health problems set one on a path to future health challenges.
-For example, an individual living with depression, schizophrenia, or bipolar disorder may not practice self-care while experiencing side effects from life-long medication.
-These things can compound over time and later manifest as cognitive impairment.
+Another plausible explanation is that mental health problems set one on a path to future health challenges.
+For example, an individual living with depression, schizophrenia, or bipolar disorder may not care so much for their health even while experiencing side effects from life-long medication.
+These effects can compound over time and later manifest as cognitive impairment.

-Even though mental health problems are not a direct cause of dementia, they are an early indicator and precursor of the condition.
+Even though mental health issues do not cause dementia, they are an early indicator of the condition.

 Research Facts and Figures